thradams/cake/ownership.md

 ## Ownership Feature Strategy (Inspired by stdbool.h)

-If the compiler supports ownership checks and qualifiers such as _Owner, _View, _Obj\_view, etc., it defines `__STDC_OWNERSHIP__`.
+If the compiler supports ownership checks and qualifiers such as _Owner, _View, _Obj\_view, etc., it must define  `__STDC_OWNERSHIP__`.

 However, even if the compiler implements ownership, it is not active by default.
+The objective is to have a smooth transition allowing some files without checks.
+For instance, a thirty part code inside your project.

-Therefore, when compiling this file, we don't have errors or warnings because ownership checks are not enabled.
+For instance, when compiling this file, even if the compiler supports ownership we don't have errors or warnings because the checks are not enabled by default.

 ```c
 #include <stdlib.h>